learn-co-curriculum/skills-fswd-2.0-html-5-media/README.md

 On the first line we open the `<audio>` tag with the `controls` attribute present.
 This displays the audio controls to start and pause playback, adjust the recording's volume, and other standard audio functions.
-The presence of the `controls` attribute name tells the control panel to display.
+The presence of the `controls` attribute name tells the browser to display the control panel.
 There are optional attributes you can provide such as `autoplay` and `loop`.
 These start the audio on page load and repeat the audio after it ends.
 The [documentation][audio] lists all available options.

 In lines two and three, we provide two different source files for playback.
 If the browser does not recognize the first file type, it will ignore it and move